by Texas Homesteader ~

 How Do ‘Planned Leftovers’ Eliminate Food Waste?

-I utilize something called ‘Planned Leftovers’.
-That’s where I purposely cook a lot of a main ingredient at one time.
+I utilize something called ‘Planned Leftovers’ where I purposely cook a lot of a main ingredient at one time.
 I’m actually PLANNING to have leftovers!

-For instance, I may cook a large roast (or TWO) knowing it’s way more than RancherMan & I can eat at one sitting.
+I may cook a large roast knowing it’s way more than RancherMan & I can eat at one sitting.
 But there’s a plan for those leftovers.
-I’ll turn them into brand new meals in the coming days.
+I’ll turn them into different meals in the coming days:

-I might quickly Shred Leftover Roast and make Pulled Pork BBQ sandwiches with it the next night.
+Quickly Shred Leftover Roast for Pulled Pork BBQ sandwiches

 See what I mean?
 Completely different meals that come together quickly because the main ingredient – the meat – is already cooked.